 7 email design tips for charity email campaigns

-Elizabeth Carter, tt-mail Manager at Tech Trust, shares her top tips on creating effective email charity design that grabs readers’ attention and drives action.
+Elizabeth Carter, Charity Digital Mail Manager at Charity Digital, shares her top tips on creating effective email charity design that grabs readers’ attention and drives action.

 Want to learn more about good email design and send out stunning and compelling charity email campaigns in 2019?
 Here are some of our best design tips to get you on the right track.